 - 2 cloves of garlic, peeled, crushed and finely chopped

-- 1 level tablespoon of ground cumin
+- 1 level tablespoon of cumin seeds

 - 2 teaspoons of dry roasted cumin (dry roast a handful of cumin seeds in a frying pan for a few minutes and then grind them finely.
-Store the remaining powder in a screw top jar to use in curries or another chilli)
+Store the remaining powder in a screw-top jar to use in curries or another chilli)

 - 1/2 teaspoon of chilli powder

 - 1 ancho chilli – soaked and chopped